 The Espresso Dark Roast Coffee is a perfectly balanced coffee with a dense caramel-like sweetness, signature intensity, light acidity, and a complex spicy aroma that will engage all your senses.
 These are oily beans and not recommended for use in super-automatic espresso coffee makers.
+Rated a low acid coffee due to the lower acidity.

 Certifications: Kosher Certified